Cheetahs from Namibia arrive in India, released by PM Modi in their new home in Madhya Pradesh's Kuno National Park | Science-Environment

 - India

-Seven decades after they became extinct in India, eight Cheetahs from Namibia arrived in India by a special cargo flight on Saturday morning as part of an ambitious project to reintroduce them in the country, and three of them were released into a special enclosure at Madhya Pradesh's Kuno National Park (KNP) by Prime Minister Narendra Modi.
+Seven decades after the cheetahs became extinct in India, eight members of the species arrived in the country from Namibia by a special flight on Saturday morning as part of an ambitious project to reintroduce the majestic animal in Indian forests, and three of them were released into a special enclosure at Madhya Pradesh's Kuno National Park (KNP) by Prime Minister Narendra Modi.

 Stating that `Project Cheetah' was his government's endeavour towards environment and wildlife conservation, Modi, who turned 72 on Saturday, lamented that no ''constructive efforts'' were made by the previous governments to revive the population of the world's fastest animal in India.
 The transcontinental journey of more than 8,000 km of the eight cheetahs -- five female and three male and aged between 30 to 66 months -- from Namibia began on Friday night.